 About Wynn Resorts Holdings, LLC

-Wynn gets about 65% of its revenue from its casino segment; 10% from food & drink; and 10% from hotel rooms fees.
+Wynn Resorts gets about 70% of its revenue from its casino segment; more than 10% from food and drink; and more than 10% from hotel rooms fees.
+The remainder comes from entertainment, retail, and other operations.

 Sales and Marketing